 Uterine Fibroids are the most common benign tumor diagnosed in women.
-Uterine Fibroids do however cause heavy bleeding, pelvic bloating and pressure, constipation and frequent urination.
-They can range in size from the very small, several millimeters, to a softball size or even larger.
-Occasionally, they can cause the uterus to grow to the size of a second or third trimester pregnancy and in most cases there is more than one fibroid in the uterus.
+Uterine Fibroids cause heavy bleeding, pelvic bloating and pressure, constipation and frequent urination.
+They can range in size from very small to a softball size or even larger.
+Occasionally, they can cause the uterus to grow to the size of a second or third trimester pregnancy; and in most cases there is more than one fibroid in the uterus.

-Patients are then followed closely by telephone and also in-clinic visits during the first several weeks, and all undergo one final MRI pelvis and clinic visit at 6 months.
+Patients are then followed closely by telephone and clinic visits during the first several weeks and follow-up MRI pelvis and clinic visit at 6 months.
 All patients are instructed to return to their primary care physician or gynecologists for ongoing medical care, and to take a week of work off following the procedure.
 Most women return to full activity within 5 - 10 days following the embolization.

 5334 S. Woodrow Street, Murray / Suite 101

 1486 E Skyline Drive South Ogden

 If you would like more information or would like to schedule an appointment, please fill out this form and someone will contact you.